 Richard Tan is Chairman and Managing Director of Italsofa (Shanghai) as well as Softaly (Shanghai) Limited.
-He has been in the upholstery business for 17 years.
-In November 2000, he began cooperation with Natuzzi Asia Ltd for the start-up of the Chinese production operations.
-He was appointed as Chairman of Italsofa (Shanghai) Limited on October 2002.
+He has worked in the upholstery business for 17 years.
+In November 2000, he began cooperation with Natuzzi Asia Ltd to start-up its Chinese production operations.
+He was appointed as Chairman of Italsofa (Shanghai) Limited in October 2002.